-Management indicated that except for the uncertainties relating to the potential disruption of the economy as a result of COVID 19 along with the war by Russia against Ukraine, they are not aware of any other uncertainties that require disclosure in the financial statements up to the date of approving and signing these financial statements.
+i.
+Management indicated that except for the geo-political uncertainties relating to the current global warlike environment and possible logistic challenges of importation of petroleum finished products that may disrupt the Jamaican economy, they are not aware of any other uncertainties that require disclosure up to the date of approving and signing these financial statements.